Skip to Content

 • Take out a mortgage.

-Texas has the same protections as those at the federal level.
-That is race, color, religion, sex, familial status, nationality, and disability.
+Texas has the same protections against housing discrimination as those at the federal level.
+That is race, color, religion, sex, familial status, national origin, and disability.

 What Are the Exemptions to the Texas Fair Housing Act?

-In Texas, there are certain types of housing that are exempt from Fair Housing Laws.
-However, if you own a standard single-family home and are renting it out, it is unlikely that these exemptions will apply to you.
+In Texas, certain types of housing are exempt from Fair Housing Law.
+However, if you’re a landlord who owns a standard single-family home and are renting it out, it is unlikely that the Fair Housing Act exemptions will apply to you.

-• Private Clubs/Religious Groups – These can limit membership to only individuals belonging to that group.
+• Private Clubs/Religious Groups – These can limit membership to only individuals belonging to that community.

-• Maximum Occupancy – In Texas, the maximum number of adults per dwelling is three times the number of bedrooms.
+• Maximum Occupancy – Texas laws limit occupancy to three times the number of bedrooms.

 • Housing for Older People – This applies to housing specifically designed for elderly residents.
-Owners are allowed to only accept renters who meet their age requirements.
+Homeowners are allowed to only accept renters who meet their age requirements.

 singing a contract at a desk in front of a computer